 Getting Debt Free and Staying Debt Free

 The average household credit card debt is close to $9,000!
 Once credit card debt begins, it can be a difficult struggle to crawl out from under all the debt and become debt free once again.
 Of course, staying out of debt, to begin with, is the number ONE way to be “out of debt”.
 Although, sometimes, having debt is inevitable.
-For example, my husband and I had VERY little debt but after 80 something days of me being in the hospital last year, that has changed.
+For example, my husband and I had VERY little debt but after 80 something days of me being in the hospital in 2016, that has changed.
 Debt can be extremely stressful.
 Believe me, there are times I wish someone would just hand us a bunch of money to pay all these doctor bills off but I know that won’t be happening!
 Ha!
 Here are some things that we have done in the past that worked and that we had to begin again to dig out of debt once again!

 Make a Budget